BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 </div>

-## The Lightning payment network
+## The lightning payment network

 <div class="center" markdown="1">

 {% include image.html
    image = "/assets/images/guide/getting-started/technology/lightning-network.jpg"
    retina = "/assets/images/guide/getting-started/technology/lightning-network@2x.jpg"
-   alt-text = "Lightning nodes connected to one another" width = 400 height = 400
+   alt-text = "lightning nodes connected to one another" width = 400 height = 400
    layout = "float-right-desktop"
 %}

-The Lightning network is a network of payment channels.
+The lightning network is a network of payment channels.
 Lightning nodes allow you to have multiple channels with different parties to route payments through.
 This new network forms a second layer on top of bitcoin.
 This has some privacy benefits, too: payment information is only recorded to the blockchain when the payment channel is opened and closed.
 Every payment that happens in between the opening and closing is not stored “on-chain”.
 </div>

 ## What are ways to receive bitcoin?